treepoint/AveTemp/README.md

 - reduce noise from CPU cooler

 ## Features
-- Continuous monitoring temperature and TDP of CPU.
+- Continuous monitoring temperature and TDP of CPU
-- Collecting and showing min, max and current temps and TDP states.
+- Collecting and showing min, max and current temps and TDP states
-- Collecting and showing average scores for 1, 5, 15, 60 minutes and 24 hours.
+- Collecting and showing average scores for 1, 5, 15, 60 minutes and 24 hours
 - Automatic change CPU performance state and CPU Turbo mode.
 Also, you can setup preferred CPU load threshold, Turbo modes and CPU states or disable it at all.
-- Autostart on logon.
+- Autostart on logon
 - Automatic changing the color of tray font for dark and light Windows mode.
-It's checking on AveTemp restart and every 5 minutes.
+It's checking on AveTemp restart and every 5 minutes
 - Low CPU usage.
-For Ryzen 4600H it's < 1% on the peak, most of the time — 0.01%.
+For Ryzen 4600H it's < 1% on the peak, most of the time — 0.01%

 Basically, it was developed for notebooks but may help with desktop CPUs too.
 Tested with: